 - Workdays per week

-- Day your work week starts
+- The day your work week starts

 When people enter fewer hours than the minimum for a day, a warning reminds them the entry is incomplete.
 When people enter more hours than the maximum for a day, a notification lets them know they’ve exceeded the maximum.